FAQ about Stackhero for GitLab Runner cloudGitLab Runner

-Which GitLab can I connect my runner to?
+Which GitLab instance can I connect my runner to?

 Is there a limit on CI/CD minutes?

-No. Unlike runners billed per CI/CD minute, your GitLab Runner runs on a dedicated VM you rent by the hour, so your build minutes are unlimited.
-You can run pipelines 24/7 without ever topping up compute credits.
+No. Unlike runners that are billed per minute, your GitLab Runner runs on dedicated, isolated infrastructure, so your build minutes are unlimited.
+You can run pipelines 24/7 without ever needing to top up credits.

-It depends on your plan, from a single job up to dozens of concurrent jobs.
-This corresponds to the GitLab Runner concurrent setting: the more concurrent jobs, the more of your pipeline runs in parallel instead of queuing.
+It depends on your plan, which can support a single job or up to several dozen concurrent jobs.
+This matches the GitLab Runner concurrent setting.
+The more concurrent jobs you have, the more your pipeline runs in parallel instead of being queued.

 Which executor is used?

 The Docker executor.
-Every job runs in its own clean container based on the image you choose in your .gitlab-ci.yml, so your builds are reproducible and isolated from each other.
+Each job runs in its own isolated container, created from the image you specify in your .gitlab-ci.yml, making your builds reproducible and independent from one another.

 How do I register my runner?

-Create a runner authentication token in your GitLab project, group or instance, then paste it into the Stackhero dashboard.
-Your runner connects on its own.
-The full walkthrough is in the
+Create an authentication token in your GitLab project, group, or instance, then paste it into the Stackhero dashboard.
+Your runner will connect automatically.
+The full walkthrough is available in the GitLab Runner documentation.

 Is it possible to connect to the instance using SSH?